 The largest components of operating expenses for the Financial Services group are personnel costs, occupancy costs, and travel and related costs which represented 88.4% and 89.6% of total operating expenses for the years ended December 31, 2011 and 2010, respectively.
 Personnel costs increased \$4.4 million for the year ended December 31, 2011 compared to 010, and represented 78.4% and 79.6% of total operating expenses for the years ended December 31, 2011 and 2010, respectively.
 The increase was attributable to \$11.6 million associated with the acquisitions of KRMT, Thompson Dunavant PLC and to a lesser extent Gresham Smith LLC, partially offset by a reduction in same-unit personnel costs of \$7.3 million.
 The \$7.3 million reduction in same-unit personnel costs was associated primarily with staff reductions at those units that experienced reduced client demand.
 Personnel costs represented 67.6% and 68.4% of revenue for the years ended December 31, 2011 and 2010, respectively.
-Occupancy costs are relatively fixed in nature and were \$23.7 million for each of the years ended December 31, 2011 and 2010, respectively, and were 6.1% and 6.2% of revenue for the years ended December 31, 2011 and 2010, respectively, and were \$10.2 million for the year ended December 31, 2011 and 2010, respectively.
-Travel and related costs were \$10.2 million for the year ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2010, respectively of the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue for the years ended December 31, 2011 and 2.3% of total revenue fo
+Occupancy costs are relatively fixed in nature and were \$23.7 million for each of the years ended December 31, 2011 and 2010, respectively, and were 6.1% and 6.2% of revenue for the years ended December 31, 2011 and 2010, respectively.
+Travel and related costs were \$10.2 million for the year ended December 31, 2011 compared to \$8.7 million in 2010, and were 2.6% and 2.3% of total revenue for the years ended December 31, 2011 and 2010, respectively.
+The increase in travel and related costs was due to increased client development and professional staff training efforts.